good-place/chidi/README.md

 ## Usage

 You need to have [Janet] language and all dependencies installed.
-Then you can just run `./chidi`.
+Then you can just run `./chd`.
 For now only home with basic message and not found page, are implemented.
 Also only 'application/json' content-type is accepted by the server.

+## Tests

+To run tests, first run test server with `./test-chidi` then with `jpm test`.

 ## TODO
 - [ ] minimal working example